jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes.md

 hero_color: "#EAEAF9"
 ---

 Social media managers need tools that make them work faster and smarter.
-Notes on the calendar helps people organize and manage their social media calendar.
-Sprout's Notes feel like a pleasant real note taking experience on a calendar.
+Features like notes on the calendar help them do their jobs better.

 ## Why Notes?
 Adding notes to a calendar was a highly requested feature by our users, as you can image.
 Notes help social media managers organize their calendar content and work efficiently.